 People tell us all the time that they try to collect on such guarantees by taking the quote they received at CardFellow to a processor with a lowest rate guarantee.
 The quote from CardFellow is always the lowest, but processors always come up with a lame excuse not pay a reward, and $100-$200 isn't worth the fight.
 Lowest rate guarantees are nothing more than a weak marketing ploy.

-American Express sets its own rates.
+American Express sets its own rates (but maybe not it's markup).